-The structures that make up Bahla Fort in Oman include walls, towers and fortresses.
+The structures that makeup Bahla Fort in Oman include walls, towers, and fortresses.
 This is the largest fort in Oman.
 These structures are made out of mud brick with stone foundations.
 Both the fort and the surrounding settlements form a mud-walled oasis in the middle of the Omani desert.
 The ruined adobe walls of the fort and its towers are approximately 165 feet in height from its foundation.

 The fort in Bahla is notable for being the perfect example of a fortified oasis settlement during the medieval Islamic period.
 In addition to its showcase of exemplary Islamic architecture and construction techniques, they also utilized advanced water engineering technology that was ahead of its time.
 The water system within the fort and its surrounding settlements were used for domestic and agricultural purposes.
 The cultural importance of the settlement within the fort is further highlighted by the presence of the adjoining Friday mosque, which features a highly ornate mihrab.
-There is also an old souq within the area that features numerous single storey shops that are divided onto narrow lanes.
+There is also an old souq within the area that features numerous single-story shops that are divided onto narrow lanes.

-The 13th century forts in Bahla were in a delicate state by the time it was inscribed into the list of UNESCO World Heritage Sites.
+The 13th-century forts in Bahla were in a delicate state by the time it was inscribed into the list of UNESCO World Heritage Sites.
 The rainy season further threatened the structure of the forts and its walls such that it gets closer to collapsing.
 Hence, conservation efforts were initiated by UNESCO in 1987 along with its naming as a world heritage site.
 In fact, it was added to the list of World Heritage Sites in Danger in 1988.

 The official restoration projects were commenced in the 1990s and the Omani government spend $9 Million for the project.
 During this time, the fort was closed from tourists and many of the parts of the fort were supported by scaffolding.
 By 2004, it was no longer part of the List of World Heritage Sites in Danger.